What is working capital management?

-Working capital is calculated by subtracting current liabilities from current assets.
-That means that the working capital formula can be illustrated as:
+Working capital in financial management is defined as current assets minus current liabilities, meaning it can be calculated simply by subtracting current liabilities from current assets.
+The working capital formula can therefore be illustrated as:

 CCC is calculated as follows: